lercc46/Messer-Sec-Plus-Notes/The Plan.md

 *EDIT*: I fell behind after week 2.
 I've modified the schedule dates to reflect this.
 I will still be taking the test before the start of the fall semester.

+*EDIT 2*: I fell behind again after week 3 due to moving out of my apartment - more of an exception than a failure.
+Modified again to reflect.

 **Learning**: 5 weeks
 **Further studying and reviewing**: 1 week
 **Taking the test**: 1 week window